Professional development sessions

 There are three Building Block Grants available for early learning providers:

-The Early Childhood Refurbishment and Minor Works Program improves the learning environments, condition or character of kindergartens.
+The Early Childhood Refurbishment and Minor Works Program improve the learning environments, condition, or character of kindergartens.
 Funds can be used for minor upgrades or refurbishments such as playground upgrades, roof repairs, landscaping, installing accessible ramps, fencing, kitchen or staffroom upgrades.

-For more information on early childhood infrastructure grants, visit: Early Childhood Refurbishment and Minor Works Program (schoolbuildings.vic.gov.au) or contact your local Kindergarten Inclusion Advisor, Hume Moreland Department of Education and Training (DET) on 1300 338 691.
+More information on early childhood infrastructure grants is on the School Building Victoria website.
+You can also contact your local Kindergarten Inclusion Advisor, Hume Moreland Department of Education and Training (DET) on 1300 338 691.

 Supporting Information for Early Childhood Infrastructure Grants